 The directors are responsible for the strategic report and the directors' report.
-Our opinion on the financial statements does not cover those reports and we do not express an audit coinion thereon.
+Our opinion on the financial statements does not cover those reports and we do not express an audit opinion thereon.

-Our responsibility is to reed the strategic report and the directors' report and, in doing so, consider whether, based on our financial statements audit work, the information therein is materially misstated or inconsistent with the financial statements or our audit knowledge.
-Based solely on that work:
+Our responsibility is to read the strategic report and the directors' report and, in doing so, consider whether, based on our financial statements audit work, the information therein is materially misstated or inconsistent with the financial statements or our audit knowledge.

-- we have not identified material misstatements in the strategic report and the directors' report in our opinion the information given in those reports for the financial period is consistent with the financial statements; and - · in our opinion those reports have been prepared in accordance with the Companies Act 2006.
+- · we have not identified material misstatements in the strategic report and the directors' report - in our opinion the information given in those reports for the financial period is consistent with the financial statements; and - in our opinion those reports have been prepared in accordance with the Companies Act 2006.